codybartfast/ccfile/ReadMe.md

 The normal write process is:

 * New data is written to the _temporary_ path.
-* The existing file is moved to the _backup_ path overwritting any existing backup.
+* The existing file is moved to the _backup_ path overwriting any existing backup.
 * The _temporary_ file is moved to the _file_ path.
 * Archive is called.